byuibigdata/course_guide/README.md

 1. Your tools coding challenge (data munging and visualization)
 2. Spark Team Feature Build Challenge (with team)
 3. Spark Coding Challenges (data munging and feature creation in class)
-4. Analytics Deployment App (Streamlit and Docker)
+4. Analytics Deployment App (Streamlit or Marimo, Docker, and GCP)
 5. Team 30-120 minute tools and code training

-#### Semester Project

-We can access varied big data sources from [Dewey](https://www.deweydata.io/).
-Our class will propose a project that leverages the [available data sets](https://app.deweydata.io/products) (note that you need to create an account to see the available data).

 ### Is this course a data engineering course?